github/opensource.guide/_articles/nl/best-practices.md

 Als de gedachte om nee te zeggen je bang maakt, ben je niet de enige. zoals @jessfraz [het omschrijft](https://blog.jessfraz.com/post/the-art-of-closing/):

 > Ik heb met onderhouders van verschillende open source-projecten gesproken, Mesos, Kubernetes, Chromium, en ze zijn het er allemaal over eens dat een van de moeilijkste aspecten van het zijn van een onderhouder is om "Nee" te zeggen tegen patches die je niet wilt.

-> _I've talked to maintainers from several different open source projects, Mesos, Kubernetes, Chromium, and they all agree one of the hardest parts of being a maintainer is saying "No" to patches you don't want._

 Don't feel guilty about not wanting to accept someone's contribution.
 The first rule of open source, [according to](https://twitter.com/solomonstre/status/715277134978113536) @shykes: _"No is temporary, yes is forever."_ While empathizing with another person's enthusiasm is a good thing, rejecting a contribution is not the same as rejecting the person behind it.